Currzy/Currzy-js/README.md

 💱 **Free, open-source library** for fetching, managing, and converting up-to-date currency rates from multiple reliable sources, with the ability to easily choose your provider.

-> 📚 For more detailed documentation and advanced usage, visit [Currenzy Docs](https://your-docs-link-here.com).
+> 📚 For more detailed documentation and advanced usage, visit [Currzy Docs](https//).

 ## Features